-As the inventor of several early multi-touch interface technologies, Andrew was then asked to act as an expert in the high-profile patent dispute between Apple and Samsung - www.wikipedia.org/wiki/Smartphone_patent_wars.
-He was also interviewed about related controversies -
+As the inventor of several early multi-touch interface technologies, Andrew was asked to act as an expert in the major patent dispute between Apple and Samsung - www.wikipedia.org/wiki/Smartphone_patent_wars.
+He was also interviewed about connected controversies -

 Andrew has been asked to appear on a number of TV shows related to business, technology, and education - in the US, UK, and Japan.
 He currently lives in Oxford, and enjoys writing about innovation and politics.

 'Obsolete' skills can come back into vogue